penn-cnt/scalp_deep-learning/scripts/codehub/utils/acquisition/BIDS/README.md

 If making a dataset for your own use, you can ignore this value.
 If you wish to make a lab dataset, please reach out to the data team for help with determining the correct uid to assign.

+### Large data pulls
+`EEG BIDS` currently provides a multithreading option to download larger collections of data quickly.

+**Note** If planning to download lots of data to one of the lab servers, please reach out to the data team to discuss the best strategy.

 ## Repository Breakdown

 We provide a quick overview of the different parts of the repository here.